aws-samples/aws-amplify-team-task-tracking/LAB2.md

 > ?
 Enter the file name for the generated code **src/app/API.service.ts**

+You can see a folder named Amplify.
+This is the folder which is managed by amplify tool which dynamically generates a cloudfromation template and updates it based on the resouces added via Amplify CLI

-Once the operation is complete,  copy the content from  aws-export.js to aws-export.ts
+Once the operation is complete,  copy the content from  aws-export.js to aws-export.ts.
+We will automate this step in coming section.

 In the subsequent sections, you will write the functional logic and consume the amplify API.